 Practice-fly early and often.
-The teams that qualified to attend the previous fly-offs had an average of 15 practice flights with several crashes and/or lost rockets before they did the flight that got them to the fly-offs.
+The teams that qualified to attend previous fly-offs had an average of 15 practice flights with several crashes and/or lost rockets before they did the flight that got them to the fly-offs.
 None of them waited until the last week before the deadline to do their first test flight; teams that waited this long were universally unsuccessful.
 Only by test-flying can you master the skills of recovery system deployment, egg cushioning, and overall flight reliability and repeatability needed for success.

-Each team that enters this competition must conduct an NAR-observed "qualification" flight and FAX (703-358-1133) the results of that flight to the AIA (using a copy of the form provided in this Handbook) no later than Monday, April 6, 2009.
+Each team that enters this competition must conduct an NAR-observed "qualification" flight and FAX (703-358-1133) the results of that flight to the AIA (using a copy of the form provided in this Handbook) no later than midnight EST Monday, April 5, 2010.
 Plan ahead for weather (rain or wind that "scrubs" a launch day, problems with the rocket's flight, etc.) and do not wait until the last minute to try and fly this flight.
 Teams must provide their own egg and timing stopwatches for all qualifying and practice flights; pre-measured egg and timers with watches will be provided by the NAR at the fly-offs.

-The top 100 qualifying teams, based on their reported scores, will be invited to attend the competitive "flyoff" event that will be held on May 16, 2009 (alternate fly-off date will be May 17, 2009, in case of bad weather) at the Great Meadow Outdoor Center, The Plains, Virginia.
-All teams who submit a qualification flight form will be notified of their status by April 10, 2009, by a representative of the AIA, and the list of those accepted will be posted at www.rocketcontest.org.
+The top 100 qualifying teams, based on their reported scores, will be invited to attend the competitive "fly-off" event that will be held on May 15, 2010 (alternate fly-off date will be May 16, 2010, in case of bad weather) at the Great Meadow Outdoor Center, The Plains, Virginia.
+All teams who submit a qualification flight form will be notified of their status by April 9, 2010, by a representative of the AIA, and the list of those accepted will be posted at www.rocketcontest.org.
 Notification will be sent to you using the email addresses provided on your application.

 Selection of the top 100 teams will be made on the basis of the lowest (best) 100 scores reported on the qualification flight forms.
-Score is the total difference (in seconds and hundredths) by which the average timer-measured flight duration differed from 45.00 seconds (always a positive number) MULTIPLIED BY TWO, plus the total difference (in feet) between the altimeter-reported altitude and 750 feet (always a positive number).
-Note that cracking of either egg carried by the rocket is disqualifying.
+Score is the total difference (in seconds and hundredths) by which the average timer-measured flight duration was outside the target range of 40.00 to 45.00 seconds (always a positive number) multiplied by TWO if the duration was above 45.00 seconds, or by FIVE if the duration was less than 40.00 seconds; plus the total difference (in feet) between the altimeter-reported altitude and 825 feet (always a positive number).
+Note that cracking of the egg carried by the rocket is disqualifying, as is a flight duration of less than 35.00 seconds.